 When you buy your home, you become the owner of the lease.
-The housing association will grant you a lease for the fixed period, which also sets out your rights and responsibilities, and those of the landlord.
+The housing provider will grant you a lease for the fixed period, which also sets out your rights and responsibilities, and those of the landlord.

-One of the requirements of the lease is to give the housing association first refusal to buy it back if you want to sell.
+One of the requirements of the lease is usually to give the housing association first refusal to buy it back if you want to sell.